girliemac/girliemac.github.io/_posts/2016-10-24-slack-command-bot-nodejs.md

 title: Creating a Slack Command Bot from Scratch with Node.js & Distribute It
 author: Tomomi Imura
 layout: post
+description: My tutorial on how to build a Slack slash command and Slack OAuth
+images:
+  - /assets/images/articles/2016/10/slack-httpstatuscats-icons.png
 categories:
   - dev
   - bot